SDMourtas/MI-BASWASDN/README.md

 After running the 'Main_MI_BASWASDN.m file, the package outputs are the following:
 *	The optimal number of hidden-layer neurons.
 *	The optimal activation function power of each hidden-layer neuron.
-*	The prediction and MAPE of the testing samples.
+*	The models predictions and statistics on the training and testing samples.
 *	The graphic illustration of the testing and predicting performance.

 # Environment